galexrt/k8sglue/salt/README.md

 # k8sglue salt
-Current salt files don't really do anything..
+Current saltstack files don't really do anything..
 This will change in the future.